avarenee/RESP/README.md

 How we built it: React, MongoDb Stitch, Service Worker to facilitate offline sync and IBM cloud.

-Currnetly hosted on Bluemix: https://resp.mybluemix.net/
+Currently hosted on Bluemix: https://resp.mybluemix.net/

 Potential impact:  RESP can help  a community to reconnect with loved ones  to reduce the Emotional Impact of a Natural Disaster for long-term prevention.